 That last prohibition applies only to fowl and terrestrial animals, but not to aquatic life nor to creeping terrestrial animals (Rema Yoreh De’a 13:1, Siftei Kohen ibid.
 62:2).
 Thus, the Touro experiment, which was based on a sliver of flesh taken from a live fish, would still be permissible.
 However, similar experiments with fowl or mammalian meat would be prohibited for Jew and non-Jew alike.
 Furthermore, non-Jews, who are not commanded to perform shechita, must wait until the slaughtered animal has no more spasms, before considering it dead and being permitted to harvest its meat.
 This might be problematic (truly, I don’t know the details of the Dutch experiment with pork) if the flesh needs to be introduced in the culture with a short time of being cut off from its fresh blood and oxygen supply (akin to some organs harvested for transplants).

-Frogs, by the way, which, being amphibians, are halakhically considered among the terrestrial animals.
+Frogs, by the way, being amphibians, are halakhically considered among the terrestrial animals.
 Although small creeping animals, like insects, are exempted from the prohibition on the flesh of living animals, frogs belong to a special category of larger “creeping things,” to which this prohibition applies nonetheless (Maimonides’ code, Maakhalot Assurot 2:8).
 So besides being possibly unsuitable for synthetic meat, frog legs, which are harvested from live frogs who are then left to die, are highly prohibited by the Torah, to Jew and non-Jew alike.

 3. How the culture is fed